Pascal-Canuel/Bubble-Trouble/CONTRIBUTIONS.md

 - remove player when touch
 - restart the game when there is no more player
 - points for bubbles based on their ray
+- able to press 2 keys at the same time